 Owning a boat

-Whether you own a boat or are thinking about buying one, you need to know about things like registration, trailers, insurance and security.
+Whether you own a boat or are thinking about buying one, you need to know about:

-Take note of this information to make the most of your boat and ensure that it complies with the law.
+This will help you make the most of your boat and ensure it complies with the law.

 Buying a boat